Freight Shipping from Houston to Portland

 How much does it cost to ship freight from Houston to Portland?

-Full truckload (FTL) rates from Houston, TX to Portland, OR currently range from $5,126-$6,318 for a standard dry van load over the 2,384-mile route.
+Full truckload (FTL) rates from Houston, TX to Portland, OR currently range $5,126-$6,318 (roughly $2.17-$2.68 per mile over 2,384 miles).
 LTL shipments typically cost $1,511-$2,426 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to Portland?